daleblackwood/goshapes/addons/goshapes/README.md

 [Screenshots](https://imgur.com/a/R0b3cXD)

-### What's New in 1.1.0
+### What's New in 1.3.0
-Goshapes 1.1.0 has been released Feb 14th, 2023 and follows RC1 of Godot 4.
-It fixes several issues that arose due to changes throughout the alpha and beta.
-- Goshapes' folder structure now correctly adheres to the Godot plugin specification, making it an easy include from the Asset Store.
-- Compilation fixes to issues that arose from changes made to GDScript during the Godot 4 alpha period.
-- Line-pathed Goshapes now generate much cleaner and more even corners, making squared paths easy to generate.
-- Inspector hints have been added.
+Goshapes 1.3.0 has been released Sept 12th, 2024.
+Some new features include:
+- Wider compatibility with Godot 4.2.x, 4.3.x
+- Added Mound Caps and Curved Walls
+- Gaps in Mesh Walls
+- Support for LOD wall meshes, colliders
+- Threaded building

 ### Installation
 To install, use the Godot Asset Library or clone this repository into the addons folder of your Godot 4 project, so that its path in your project is `res://addons/goshapes`.

-### Demo Scene
+### Demo Scenes
 A few sample scenes, and some sample shape styles and materials have been included under the `addons/goshapes/samples` folder.
 Have a play around there, it should help demonstrate what's possible.
+Some of these include:
+ - WallMeshLoop: demonstrates how to use a mesh as a shape wall, including using caps
+ - SampleIsland: contains a combination of most shaper types including block shapers, wall mesh shapers and scatter shapers
+ - SampleLineShape: demonstrates how the line function works

 ### Editor Tools
 Goshapes works mainly in the inspector.
 You can add a new Goshape through the add menu or the Goshapes menu in the top toolbar.